ABOUT CHOLBAM

 Clinical safety experience with CHOLBAM consists of1:

-ㅤㅤTrial 1: a non-randomized, open-label, single-arm trial of 50 patients with bile acid synthesis disorders due to SEDs and 29 patients with PDs including Zellweger spectrum disorders.
-Safety data are available over the 18 years of the trial.
+• Trial 1: a non-randomized, open-label, single-arm trial of 50 patients with bile acid synthesis disorders due to single enzyme defects (SEDs) and 29 patients with peroxisomal disorders (PDs), including Zellweger spectrum disorders.
+Safety data are available over the 18 years of the trial

 CHOLBAM® (cholic acid) is a bile acid indicated for